truongnmt/iroha/docs/source/guides/k8s-deployment.rst

 We can now control the remote k8s cluster

-^^^
 *k8s-iroha.yaml* pod specification file requires to create a *config-map* first.
 This is a special resource that is mounted into each pod, and contains keys and configuration files required to run Iroha.

 .. code-block:: shell

-    kubectl create configmap iroha-config --from-file=ansible/roles/iroha-k8s/files/conf/
+    kubectl create configmap iroha-config --from-file=deploy/ansible/roles/iroha-k8s/files/conf/

 ..
 Attention:: We store all the keys in a single *config-map*.
-This greatly simplifies deployment, but suits only for proof-of-concept purposes as each node would have an access to private keys of others.
-You may want to use the separate *config-map* achieving a more secure deployment.
+This greatly simplifies the deployment, but suits only for proof-of-concept purposes as each node would have an access to private keys of others.

 Deploy Iroha network pod specification:

 .. code-block:: shell

-    kubectl create -f ansible/roles/iroha-k8s/files/k8s-iroha.yaml
+    kubectl create -f deploy/ansible/roles/iroha-k8s/files/k8s-iroha.yaml

 Wait a moment before each node downloads and starts Docker containers.
 Executing *kubectl get pods* command should eventually return a list of deployed pods each in *Running* state.

 ..
 Hint:: Pods do not expose ports externally.
-You need to connect to each Iroha instance by its hostname (iroha-0, iroha-1, etc).
+You need to connect to Iroha instance by its hostname (iroha-0, iroha-1, etc).
 For that you have to have a running pod in the same network.